AbsorbingChaos/unmuteable-com/content/blog/The-Origin-Story/index.md

 ---
 author: "Jason Schrader"
-title: "Unmuteable: The Origin Story"
+title: "Unmuteable: An Origin Story"
 date: "2021-01-14"
 draft: false
 description: "How it started and where it's headed."
 img_cover: "cover.png"
 ---

-## Intro

 > Words are but a means to meaning, and for those who will listen, the enunciation of truth.
 > V for Vendetta (2005)